99cardz/g-delnummer/README.md

 # gödelnummer
 **Uni Assingment WS 2021/22 HTWK Leipzig**

+A C++ program that computes a Gödel number from a given string of characters with unique values.

 https://en.wikipedia.org/wiki/Gödel_numbering

-## Primes
+## ```Primes```
-Primes are loaded at programm start from a file.
-Provided are up to 60.000 primes, and if they are exhausted, next ones are Calculated.
-Wich is kind of unnessesery but it removes a nasty ```try catch```.
+Primes are loaded at the program's start from a file.
+There are up to 60.000 primes provided from a file, but if they are exhausted, the next ones are calculated.
+Which is kind of unnecessary, but it removes a nasty ```try catch```.

-## Translator
+## ```Translator```
-Handles all input sanitation to turning the input into a usable string.
-Checks for valid input.
+Handles all sanitation, validation, converting of input term.

+Characters that you want to include in your term can be assigned to numbers in the file ```zuweisungen.txt```.

-## GNumber
+## ```GNumber```
-Custom Number Type to allow Bigger Integers than uint64.
-Only methematical operation implemented is Multiplication using  the [long-multiplication](https://en.wikipedia.org/wiki/Multiplication_algorithm#Long_multiplication) algorythm.
+Since Gödel numbers can get gigantic, a custom Number Class implementing some arithmetic oparators is needed.
+The number is stored as a ```std::string``` in base 10, to mitigate the need to convert to base 10 each time the number is to be printed to the console.

+The algorythom for multiplication is [long-multiplication](https://en.wikipedia.org/wiki/Multiplication_algorithm#Long_multiplication) algorythm.

+Each new factor can be accumulated with the ```add_factor(prime, value)``` method.